 Hello, my name is William and I am a software engineer in the United States Air Force.
 I build/repair computers as a hobby/side job.
 I was building 2-3 computers a month but have recently taken on a smaller load due to time conflicts with other hobbies and my job.

-In my 15 years of building computers, I have built roughly 500-600 computers; 90% of which were gaming "rigs".
+In my 15 years of building computers, I have built roughly 500-600 computers; 90% of which were designated for gaming.
 I have an unprecedented amount of knowledge and experience and I've decided to start spreading knowledge when and where I can.
 I am more than happy to provide advice and information to anybody that seeks it.
 I know that there is no shortage of that on the internet and especially this site, but there is an overwhelming amount of biased opinions and bad/misleading information that surrounds building computers that can affect how somebody goes about their builds and I would like to be part of a solution to that problem when possible.
 I frequently browse the forums and try to find posts that have 0 replies but I obviously don't have time to get to them all, so if you want to PM me with any questions, please do.

 Outside of PC building/Gaming.
 I am also big into automotive performance, so if you ever want to talk about something other than computers; I am always down for a chat about cars.